 There are 2 large categories of cookies:

-Session cookies - these are temporarily stored in the cookie folder of the web browser so that it stores them until the user exits the respective web-site or closes the browser window (eg when logging in / logging in to a webmail account or on social networks).
+• Session cookies - they are temporarily stored in the web browser's cookie folder to save them until the user exits the site or closes the browser window (for example, when logging in / logging on to an account webmail or social networking).

-Persistent cookies - These are stored on the hard drive of a computer or equipment (and generally depends on the default cookie lifetime).
-Persistent cookies include those placed by a website other than the one the user visits at that time - known as 'third party cookies' - which can be used anonymously to memorize the interests of a user so that advertising is delivered as relevant to users.
+• Persistent cookies - These are stored on the hard drive of a computer or device (and generally depends on the default cookie lifetime).
+Persistent cookies include those placed on a website other than the one the user is currently visiting - known as 'third party cookies' - which can be used anonymously to memorize the interests of a user, so that advertising is delivered as relevant as possible to users.

 What are the benefits of cookies?

-A cookie contains information that links between a web browser (the user) and a particular web-server (the website).
-If a browser accesses that web server again, it can read the information already stored and react accordingly.
-Cookies provide users with a pleasant browsing experience and support the efforts of many websites to provide comfortable services to users: eg - preferences regarding online confidentiality, site language options, shopping carts or relevant advertising.
+A cookie contains information linking a web browser (user) and a specific web-server (website).
+If a browser accesses that web-server again, it can read the already stored information and react accordingly.
+Cookies provide users with a pleasant browsing experience and support the efforts of many websites to provide comfortable user services: ex - online privacy preferences, site language options, shopping carts, or relevant advertising.

 What is the lifetime of a cookie?

 Cookies are managed by web servers.
-The lifetime of a cookie may vary significantly, depending on the purpose for which it is placed.
-Some cookies are used exclusively for a single session (session cookies) and are no longer retained once the user has left the website and some cookies are retained and reused each time the user returns to that website ('cookie- permanent hours').
-However, cookies can be deleted by a user at any time through the browser settings.
+The life of a cookie may vary significantly, depending on the purpose for which it is placed.
+Some cookies are used exclusively for one session (session cookies) and are no longer retained once the user has left the website and some cookies are retained and reused whenever the user returns to that site ('cookie- permanent ').
+However, cookies can be deleted by a user at any time through browser settings.

 What are cookies placed by third parties?

-Certain content sections on some sites may be provided through third parties / providers (eg news box, a video or an advertisement).
-These third parties may also place cookies through the site and they are called "third party cookies" because they are not placed by the owner of the respective website.
-Third party providers must also comply with the law in force and the privacy policies of the site owner.
+Certain sections of content on some sites may be provided through third parties / providers (eg news box, a video or an advertisement).
+These third parties may also place cookies through the site and they are called "third party cookies" because they are not placed by the owner of the website.
+Third party providers must also comply with applicable law and the privacy policies of the site owner.